kubewarden/docs/docs/tasksDir/pod-security-admission-with-kubewarden.md

 ## Summary

-Pod Security Admission provide an easy way to secure Kubernetes clusters.
+PSA provides an easy way to secure Kubernetes clusters.
-The main goal of PSA is simplicity, because of that they do not offer all the power and flexibility of the previous Pod Security Policies.
+The main goal of PSA is simplicity and it doesn't provide the power and flexibility of the previous PSP.

-Kubewarden can be used together with Pod Security Admission to fill this gap.
+Using Kubewarden together with PSA fills this gap.